howinator/dotfiles/README.md

   - Then do `bat cache --build`
   - Finally, edit `export BAT_THEME=<whatever>` in variables

+# Theme
+- I am currently using Dracula
+  - TODO: I think the comments are a little light

 # TODOs
 - Find better theme for bat and the terminal.
   I'd love tokyo hack but I can't find it in .tmTheme